aspose-words/Aspose.Words-for-.NET/readme.txt

 IIS Requirements
 ==========================================

-All demos can run with the ASP.NET Development Server installed with Visual Studio.
+All samples can run with the ASP.NET Development Server installed with Visual Studio.

-Running the Samples under Linux and MacOS (using Mono)
+Running the Samples under Linux or MacOS (using Mono)
 ==========================================

 The Aspose.Words for .NET samples have been tested on Linux (Ubuntu 11.04) and using the Mono Framework (2.10).
 There is a good chance that the samples will work well under other operating systems as well but these have yet to be tested.